lyuziyang888-cloud/global-media-and-culture-review-/study-guides/unit-07-review.md

 Not simply.
 Hungary gains investment, expertise and a strong service reputation.
 However, foreign companies can relocate, domestic production remains limited, and Budapest is often erased on screen.
 Its success therefore combines local capacity with external dependence.

-## Tutorial Exam Practice

-**Question:** How is place understood similarly in media capitals and spy thrillers filmed in Hungary?

-**Short answer:** Both show that place is produced through changing history, industry and representation.
-Media-capital status can rise or fall, while Budapest changes meaning when it represents itself or another city.

 ## Exam Answer Pattern

 ```text